Light Dark Matter Detection and Neutrino Floor: Role of Anomalous $(g-2)_{\mu}$: Neutrino Floor Modification: Effects

 Using the master equation~\ref{Nflcalc}, we evaluate the modified neutrino floor for the allowed region in Fig.~\ref{muon-g2}.
-It is noticed that enhancement in neutrino floor increases with increasing value of $m_{Z'}$ till 25 MeV for corresponding maximum value of allowed $g_{\mu-\tau}$ and starts to decrease with larger masses and becomes negligible around and after $m_{Z'}$= 200 MeV.
-This can be understood from the profile of excluded region seen in Fig.~\ref{muon-g2} which shows a sharp kink around $m_{Z'}$ = 25 MeV.
-Also the beyond standard model contribution to CE$\nu$NS is proportional to $\frac{g^2_{\mu-\tau}}{2 m_N E_r + m^2_{Z'}}$, therefore neutrino floor enhancement decreases with larger $m_{Z'}$ value and lower $g_{\mu-\tau}$.
-We choose the benchmark points $m_{Z'}=\{16, 25, 50, 200\}$ MeV to discuss the enhancement of the neutrino floor at different DM masses in tabulated form in the Appendix~\ref{tables}.
-As the chosen region is also important from $(g-2)_\mu$ perspective, we also tabulate neutrino floor enhancement for points with $(g-2)_\mu$ allowed couplings for same benchmarks.
+It is noticed that enhancement in neutrino floor increases with increasing value of $M_{z'}$ till 25 MeV for the corresponding maximum value of allowed $g_{\mu-\tau}$ and starts to decrease with larger masses and becomes negligible around and after $M_{z'}$= 200 MeV.
+This can be understood from the profile of the excluded region seen in Fig.~\ref{muon-g2} which shows a sharp kink around $M_{z'}$ = 25 MeV.
+Also the beyond standard model contribution to CE$\nu$NS is proportional to $\frac{g^2_{\mu-\tau}}{2 m_N E_r + M_{z'}^2}$, therefore neutrino floor enhancement decreases with larger $M_{z'}$ values and lower $g_{\mu-\tau}$.
+We choose the benchmark points $M_{z'}=\{16, 25, 50, 200\}$ MeV to discuss the enhancement of the neutrino floor at different DM masses in tabulated form in the Appendix~\ref{tables}.
+As the chosen region is also important from the recent $(g-2)_\mu$ result perspective, we also tabulate neutrino floor enhancement for points with anomalous $(g-2)_\mu$ allowed couplings for the same benchmarks.